dvdhsu/SICP/README.md

 SICP
 ====

-Exercises from Structure and Interpretation of Computer Programs
+Exercises from Structure and Interpretation of Computer Programs in MIT/GNU Scheme.